 - Involvement of public and patient representatives in the data access decision making process.

 - Improved lay explanations of the design and functioning of TREs.

 - Enhancing the researcher experience whilst minimising risks to privacy.

 - Addressing the technical, governance and process challenges of creating a network of TREs through federation.

-If you are interested to be involved in this work, please email us.
+If you are interested in this work and would like to be involved, please email us.